MohanadAhmed/acoustic_localization_rpi/sync_exp/PA_Testing_Results.md

 The table below shows testing results for different power amplifications of transmitter and receiver NRF24L01 modules.
 The transmitted packets are 100.
 A one "1" in the table indicates that the power mode is used.
-Note that the NRF24L01 modules are locates close to each other, and the transmitter sends one packet for each 0.1 seconds.
+Note that the NRF24L01 modules are located close to each other, and the transmitter sends one packet for each 0.1 seconds.

 |   Trial No.   |        |        | Transmitter |        |          |        |        | Receiver |        |          | Packets Received |
 |:-------:|:------:|:------:|:-----------:|:------:|:--------:|:------:|:------:|:--------:|:------:|:--------:|:------------:|